usmit/apiend/README.md

 ```
 pip3 install virtualenv
 ```
-### Create new folder, Cd to it and then create create virtual environment :
+### Create new folder, navigate to it and then create create virtual environment :
 ```
 mkdir newproject
 cd newproject